ssentongoi/trosyn-AI-light-demo/docs/architecture/Trosyn AI – Product Requirements Documen.md

 1. Product Overview

 Trosyn AI is an offline-first, self-hosted AI productivity system for businesses.
 It uses on-device AI to provide document understanding, secure knowledge assistance, and automation across departments without relying on the internet.
-It’s built to run efficiently using Gemma 3.1B, with a future transition to Gemma 3.n for enhanced capabilities once stable.
+It's built to run efficiently using Gemma 3N, with continuous updates for enhanced capabilities.

 ⸻